Most Common Motoring Offences in the UK

 Valid Car Insurance Motoring Offences

 Regardless of the nature of your offence circumstances, if you are stopped by the police while driving without valid car insurance, you are assumed to be guilty.
 This is because driving with no insurance is referred to as a strict liability offence.
-Ask a no obligation question to the motor law specialists for No Insurance Offences Patterson Law and find out what your best defence options are free.
+Ask a no obligation question to the motor law specialists Patterson Law No Insurance Offences and find out what your best defence options are free.

 If convicted or you plead guilty you will receive 6 – 8 penalty points and your vehicle may be impounded and crushed.